apache/incubator-kie-kogito-runtimes/README.txt

 Correct number of spaces for tabs:
 - Open menu "Window", menu item "Preferences".
+-- If you have project specific settings enabled, right click on the project and click the menu item "Properties".
 - Open tree item "Java", tree item "Code Style", tree item "Formatter".
 -- If you imported the trunk/eclipse-formatter.xml file, you don't need to set it here,